kx-liu/Modern-Programming-2021/README.md

 | 15       | Code with Database               | [Bilibili Hot Rank Crawler and MongoDB](https://github.com/kx-liu/Modern-Programming-2021/tree/main/week%2015) |
 | 16       | Review                           | [No Assignment](https://github.com/kx-liu/Modern-Programming-2021/tree/main/week%2016) |

-### Acknowledgements
+### Acknowledgments

-Gratefully thanks [Jichang Zhao](http://www.zhaojichang.cn/), the lecturer of this course, who fascinated and enlightened me to tackle complex problems and push our personal laptop to the performance limit etc by using python.
-This is an absolute useful and practical course both for our professional study and future career.
+Gratefully thanks [Jichang Zhao](http://www.zhaojichang.cn/), the lecturer of this course, who fascinated and enlightened me to tackle complex problems and push our personal laptop to the performance limit, etc by using python.
+This is an absolutely useful and practical course for our professional study and future career.
 Possibly have you read here (which I appreciate very much), I shall give you my suggestion, which is simply listening carefully during class and trying your best to complete every single assignment.
 After a semester of hardworking, I guarantee that your coding ability shall be improved to another level. 祝好.

 ps: Plz leave the star if you like this repository.